RobotLocomotion/drake/doc/_pages/bazel.md

 * Start with a **git clone** of drake, per the [Getting Drake](/from_source.html#getting-drake) instructions.
-* Continue with the *"Mandatory platform specific instructions"* on the same page.
+* Continue with the *"Mandatory platform-specific instructions"* on the same page.

 # Developing Drake using Bazel